pranshugaba/hugo-website/content/about/_index.md

 ## About me

 Hi, I'm Pranshu.
-I am currently a second-year PhD student in the [School of Technology and Computer Science](https://www.tcs.tifr.res.in) at [TIFR, Mumbai](https://www.tifr.res.in/).
+I am currently a third-year PhD student in the [School of Technology and Computer Science](https://www.tcs.tifr.res.in) at [TIFR, Mumbai](https://www.tifr.res.in/).
 My research interests include Logic, Automata, and Games, as well as Algebra and Combinatorics.
 Previously, I did my undergraduate studies in Maths at [IISc, Bangalore](https://iisc.ac.in/).